Defiance Flour Mill, Toowoomba: History

 In 1923, the Brisbane Valley mill was sold, and the Dalby Mill was acquired.
 The business continued to prosper and remained a family-owned business until 1955 when the Defiance Milling Company Pty Ltd was formed with Thomas Patrick as Governing Director, sister Ellen McCafferty and brother EF O'Brien as Directors, and brother PW O'Brien as Manager.

 The 1960s saw much change and development in the flour milling business, largely due to the establishment of English-based company, George Weston Foods in Australia.
 This brought about greater competition for flour sales, and the development of pre-mixed products for bakeries.
 In the late 1960s, Defiance constructed a mill at Rockhampton to protect their North Queensland business from other millers who were developing into the region.
 The 1960s also saw the construction of the first of the silos which now dominate the Ruthven Street site.

 Following the death of TP O'Brien in 1969, the Directors decided to consolidate the shareholdings of the company.
 In 1975, Defiance Holdings Pty Ltd was converted to an unlisted public company named Defiance Holdings Ltd, and the company was floated as a listed public company known as Defiance Mills Ltd in 1976.
 During this stage, the Ruthven Street site underwent a full remodelling.

 Further expansion was made with the construction of a Melbourne mill to supply southern states, and by 1987 the fully owned mills at Toowoomba, Brisbane and Rockhampton, and the fifty percent owned Dalby mill were producing just over half of all the flour manufactured in Queensland, as well as soya bean and rye products.

-The main building, originally constructed in 1911 continues to function as a flour mill, with most of the flour now used in other products produced by the mill such as pre-mixed cake and bread mixes.
+The main building, originally constructed in 1911 continued to function as a flour mill until 2011, with most of the flour now used in other products produced by the mill such as pre-mixed cake and bread mixes.
 The remainder of the site comprises the pre-mix factory, the retail factory and the office.
+In 2011 a large flood damaged the site, and as of 2013 is no longer in use as a mill.
+The site has since been repurposed.